 If you are looking for still more info, the American Canoe Association has an excellent “Cold Water Survival” page.
 Charles River Canoe and Kayak also has excellent information on how to dress for cold-water paddling.
 New England Sea Kayaker published a detailed article by Daniel E. Smith on Coldwater Paddling Preparation and Outfitting back in 2005 that’s loaded with good information.

 There’s also some useful information on the website University of Sea Kayaking, but it isn’t well organized or easy to locate.
-Click on [Library] in the left-hand nav bar, then [environment], then [exposure] to find a good hypothermia chart and some tips for dressing for cold-water exposure.
+Click on [Library] in the left-hand nav bar, then [environment] and [exposure] to find a good hypothermia chart and some tips for dressing for cold-water exposure.
 Our thanks to loyal reader “Van” for digging this out and sending instructions on how to find this material.

 Cold Water Paddling: Rules To Live By